Mean-field interacting multi-type birth-death processes with a view to applications in phylodynamics: Acknowledgments

 \section{Acknowledgments}

 WSD thanks Erick Matsen and Gabriel Victora for discussions on carrying capacity and competitive interactions in germinal center evolution, Yun Song for suggesting fixed-point methods for self-consistency calculations, and Volodymyr Minin for discussions on moment-based techniques for birth-death processes.
-WSD was supported by a Fellowship in Understanding Dynamic and Multi-scale Systems from the James S.\ McDonnell Foundation.
+We are grateful to the anonymous reviewers for several suggestions which improved the exposition.
+WSD was supported by a Fellowship in Understanding Dynamic and Multi-scale Systems from the James S. McDonnell Foundation.
 EH was funded by the Citadel Fellowship of the Statistics Department at the University of California at Berkeley.
 SH was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Projektnummer 449823447.

 \addtocontents{toc}{ }